finos/FDC3/docs/api/api-spec.md

 ## Context channels

-The context channel api allows a set of apps to share a stateful piece of data between them, and be alerted when it changes.
+Context channels allows a set of apps to share a stateful piece of data between them, and be alerted when it changes.
+Use cases for channels include color linking between applications to automate the sharing of context and topic based pub/sub such as theme.

 There are two types of channels, which are functionally identical, but have different visibility and discoverability semantics.

 1. The 'system' ones, which have a well understood identity.
 One is called 'default'.
 2. The 'app' ones, which have a transient identity and need to be revealed